gregstead/11_note_taker/README.md

 # 11_note_taker

-A note taking application.
-Notes can be saved and deleted.
+A simple note-taking app that can be used to create, read, update, and delete notes.

 ## Table of contents